The Most Effective Resume Tips: 5 Things NOT To Put On Your ResumeAug 07, 2020

 You want to be judged on the basis of your talents and qualifications, not on your looks.
 So – unless you are a model or a performing artist – you’ll be better off without including a picture. 🚫 📸

-If you follow these 5 guidelines, modernizing your resume will be a breeze.
+If you follow these 5 guidelines, modernizing your resume will be the shining star of your personal branding.
 Still want more?
 I’ve got another FREEBIE for you. 🎉🎉

 Download my Killer Resume Cheat Sheet now to receive a sample template that instantly makes you stand out. ✨ Feel free to share these tips and follow me on the gram so you never miss the latest career advice.